 Almonds, in particular, are a great source of monounsaturated fat, which is a healthy fat that doesn’t promote an insulin response or cause excess blood sugar.

 In one study, participants who ate almonds regularly also experienced a drop in cholesterol levels, including LDL cholesterol which when oxidized contributes to the development of heart disease.

-Almonds are also a great source of the gamma tocopherol form of vitamin E and glutathione, both very powerful antioxidants that help combat free-radical damage to cellular membranes.
+Almond health benefits also includethat they are a great source of the gamma tocopherol form of vitamin E and glutathione, both very powerful antioxidants that help combat free-radical damage to cellular membranes.
 On top of all of that, almonds are chockfull of calcium, which supports bone and tooth health as well as healthy blood pressure.